aurajs/aura/README.md

 #### Extension

 Extensions are loaded in your application when it starts.
-They allow you to add features to the application, and are available to the widgets through their `sandbox`.
+They allow you to add features to the application, and are available to the components through their `sandbox`.

 #### Core